Andrew Bryant is an artist based in Cornwall, UK

 Andrew Bryant was born in the UK in 1971 and lives and works in Cornwall.
-He has been an art educator and a freelance editor (for a-n and Tate Online).
-Having worked in a range of media he now mostly paints.
-In 2022 he was shortlisted for the Contemporary British Painting Prize.
+He has been shortlisted for the Contemporary British Painting Prize and the Wells Art Contemporary, and long-listed for the Jackson’s Painting Prize.
 He is a visiting tutor at Newlyn School of Art.
 His work is in private collections in the UK and abroad.

 Education